ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 - Firstname Lastname2, name2@ucsd.edu
 - Firstname Lastname3, name3@ucsd.edu
 - Firstname Lastname4, name4@ucsd.edu
-- Firstname Lastname5, name5@ucsd.edu
+- Praveen Nair, prnair@ucsd.edu

 ## Abstract

 (10 points)

-For the project proposal, please write a short abstact addressing the questions below.
+For the project proposal, please write a short abstract addressing the questions below.
 You should replace the entire contents of this section with one to two paragraphs addressing the following:

 - What is the data set that you are going to analyze?
 - What is your research question?